bgerber123/multi.state.diel.occupancy.model/README.md

 ### Data processing workflow

 The data processing is simply meant as an example, but because it is important to know how to process the data before modeling we thought it was a good idea to demonstrate this.
 Within `./Data processing/`, the script `Diel.Occ.Script.R` is provided as an exemplar on how to convert single-state occupancy detection matrices to a 4 state matrix to be used in the MSDOM.
-This script uses the function script `diel.occ.fun.R` (**WHICH IS LOCATED WHERE**).
+This script uses the function script `diel.occ.fun.R`, which is also located in `./Data processing/.`

 [Back to table of contents ⤒](#a-repository-for)